volatiletech/sqlboiler/README.md

 // p1 now has an ID field set to 1

 var p2 models.Pilot
-p2.Name "Borris"
+p2.Name "Boris"
-err := p2.Insert(db) // Insert the second pilot with name "Borris"
+err := p2.Insert(db) // Insert the second pilot with name "Boris"
 // p2 now has an ID field set to 2

 var p3 models.Pilot